samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 TypeError: loc.toLowerCase is not a function
 ```

-I recommend to start using `unknown` instead of `any` for handling responses from APIs that may have anything on the response.
+I recommend starting to use `unknown` instead of `any` for handling responses from APIs that may have anything on the response.
 Having `unknown` in place forces us to check for the integrity and structure of the response and promotes defensive but sane coding.

 {% include asides/about-auth0.markdown %}